kubernetes-sigs/cluster-api/test/infrastructure/docker/README.md

 ## End-to-end testing

-In order to test your local changes, go to the top level directory of this project, `cluster-api/` and run `make -C test/infrastructure/docker test-e2e` to run the test suite.
+In order to test your local changes, go to the top level directory of this project, `cluster-api/` and run `make -C test/infrastructure/docker test` to run the test suite.

 This make target will build an image based on the local source code and use that image during testing.